01 of 17

 Another variation of O. caespitosa, yellow O. biennis attracts moths, hummingbirds, honeybees, and bumblebees, which pollinate the primrose.
 Easy to grow, it can become tall during its second year, when it flowers, sets seed, and dies.Continue to 6 of 17 below.

 Botanical Name: Nicotiana.
 Scented species include: N. alata "Grandiflora", N. sylvestris

 Also Known As: Jasmine tobacco

 Care: Partial shade or full sun; regular water

-These South American natives are upright growers that can be identified by their large, oval leaves and sticky stems and foliage.
-Tubular flowers open at night and on cloudy days, and are especially fragrant at night.Continue to 7 of 17 below.
+These South American natives are upright growers that can be identified by their large, oval leaves, sticky stems, and foliage.
+Tubular flowers open after dark and on cloudy days, and are especially fragrant at night.Continue to 7 of 17 below.

 07 of 17